 "A savvy ex-homeland security agent and martial arts expert is forced to a remote island to help the military unlock the secrets of an extraterrestrial technology."

-A star is born!
 On this day in 2015 (in the U.S.), Turbo Kid enjoyed its theatrical debut when it was first screened for audiences in attendance of the Sundance Film Festival.
-Written and directed by the team of François Simard, Anouk Whissell, and Yoann-Karl Whisell, the SciFi/Fantasy starred Munro Chambers, Laurence Leboeuf, and Michael Ironside.
+Written and directed by the team of François Simard, Anouk Whissell, and Yoann-Karl Whisell, the SciFi/Fantasy starred Munro Chambers, Laurence Leboeuf, Michael Ironside, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "In a post-apocalyptic wasteland in 1997, a comic book fan adopts the persona of his favourite hero to save his enthusiastic friend and fight a tyrannical overlord."